ptarmiganlabs/butler-docs/content/en/docs/reference/config file/_index.md

               static:                 # Static attributes/dimensions to attach to events sent to New Relic.
                 - name: event-specific-attribute 1  # Example
                   value: abc 123                    # Example
+              dynamic:
+                useAppTags: true      # Should app tags be sent to New Relic as attributes?
+                useTaskTags: true     # Should task tags be sent to New Relic as attributes?
           log:
             enable: true
             tailScriptLogLines: 20